-I declare that, to the best of my knowledge and belief during the year ended 30 June 2022 there have been:
+As lead auditor for the audit of The Creeks Pipeline Company Ltd. for the year ended 30 June 2024, I declare that, to the best of my knowledge and belief, there have been:

 - no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.